 Epidemiologic studies have led to the division of febrile seizures into 3 groups, as follows:

 - Simple febrile seizure.
 The setting is fever in a child aged 6 months to 5 years; the single seizure is generalized and lasts less than 15 minutes; the child is otherwise neurologically healthy and without neurologic abnormality by examination or by developmental history; fever (and seizure) is not caused by meningitis, encephalitis, or any other illness affecting the brain; the seizure is described as either a generalized clonic or a generalized tonic-clonic seizure.

 - Complex, febrile seizure.
-In complex, febrile seizure, age, neurologic status before the illness, and fever are the same as for simple febrile seizure; this seizure is either focal or prolonged (ie, >15 min), or multiple seizures occur in close succession.
+In complex, febrile seizures, age, neurologic status before the illness, and fever are the same as for simple febrile seizures; this seizure is either focal or prolonged (ie, >15 min), or multiple seizures occur in close succession.

 - Symptomatic, febrile seizure.
 In symptomatic febrile seizure, age and fever are the same as for simple febrile seizure and the child has a preexisting neurologic abnormality or acute illness.

 The pathophysiology remains unknown, but there are theories surrounding its cause.